-In 2018 and 2019, ALA is offering three additional NEH-funded themes of the Great Stories Club: Empathy: The Cost of Switching Sides; What Makes a Hero?: Self, Society, and Rising to the Occasion; and Growing Up Brave on the Margins: Courage and Coming of Age.
+In 2018 and 2019, ALA offered three additional NEH-funded themes of the Great Stories Club: Empathy: The Cost of Switching Sides; What Makes a Hero?: Self, Society, and Rising to the Occasion; and Growing Up Brave on the Margins: Courage and Coming of Age.

 With funding received from the W.K.
 Kellogg Foundation in 2017, ALA developed two new themes that explore Truth, Racial Healing & Transformation.
 The new series are Deeper than Our Skins: The Present Is a Conversation with the Past and Finding Your Voice: Speaking Truth to Power.
-Libraries are hosting these themes through 2019.
+Libraries hosted these themes through April 2020.

 These new series connect ALA’s longstanding Great Stories Club literary programming model to the W.K.
 Kellogg Foundation’s Truth, Racial Healing & Transformation (TRHT) efforts.